pleabargain/EnglishHelpsYourCareer/comparitives.md

 *The party got **bigger and bigger**.

 * Everything is getting **more and more expensive**.
+* It was more expensive than I expected.

 * Grandmother is looking **older and older**._